-> To modify system settings
+To modify system settings

-- 1. Select Configure System Settings from the list of top-level tools.
-If running the software for the first time, you may click on the Splash Screen (see Launching the Splash Screen Pg.
-39). - 2.
-A floating window with 4 distinct tabs will appear, providing you with the ability to modify the configurable settings for the system. - 3.
+1. Select Configure System Settings from the list of top-level tools.
+If running the software for the first time, you may click on the button from the Splash Screen (see Launching the Splash Screen Pg.
+45).

+- 2. A floating window will appear, providing you with the ability to modify the configurable settings for the system. - 3.
 Select the SYSTEM tab to modify the system settings.